 Migrating your website to a new host might be a bit of a hassle, but it can be well worth it in the long run.
 If your current host isn’t up to par, you’ll want to switch to a new host that provides the performance, stability, and security your site needs to thrive.
 Plus, WordPress users will find that the process can be handled easily using a dedicated plugin, such as Duplicator.

 Do you have any questions about how to migrate your site from another host to our platform?
-Ask away in the comments section below!
+Join the DreamHost Community and let us know!